input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 As we haven't ported GHCJS's Compactor, output size was predictably incredibly large.
-So we've spent time re-implementing a crucial piece of the Compactor&#151renaming and shortening of local variables&#151using a different approach.
+So we've spent time re-implementing a crucial piece of the Compactor&mdash;renaming and shortening of local variables&mdash;using a different approach.
 Our new approach ended up being faster than GHCJS's compactor.
 For the GHC devs out there, as we first replaced the `Text` type with the `FastString` type, the newer Compactor can now replace a `FastString`-based identifier with a